AdobeDocs/support-resources.en/help/data-sheets/unified-holiday-readiness.md

 * Use omnichannel orchestration: See the blog [Essential omnichannel customer journeys for engagement and growth](https://business.adobe.com/blog/essential-customer-journeys-for-omnichannel-engagement) article that shows a holiday season example with AJO.
 * Prioritize real-time triggers where appropriate.
 For example: cart abandon, browse abandon, and stock alerts, as holiday shoppers are more reactive.
-* Leverage segmentation & personalization: target high-intent segments, tailor offers based on past purchase behaviour, and preferences.
+* Leverage segmentation & personalization: target high-intent segments, tailor offers based on past purchase behavior, and preferences.
 * Minimal messaging fatigue: enforce caps and quiet hours to avoid over-soliciting.
 For example, see the [Elevate Customer Experience with Daily Frequency Capping in AJO](https://experienceleaguecommunities.adobe.com/t5/journey-optimizer-blogs/elevate-customer-experience-with-daily-frequency-capping-in-ajo/ba-p/761510) blog post.
 * Timing matters: plan sends earlier in holiday window (given compressed season) and align channels to time-zones and local audience behavior.
 * Offer dynamic/limited-time offers to create urgency, but coordinate across channels to avoid duplication and conflict.